umbc1ok/umbc1ok.github.io/content/posts/my-first-post.md

 ## What did I do and how?
 Macklin's solution covered most of my needs, with one exception.
 Light scattering didn't take into account occluders, which was very crucial to me, lighthouse's light was the center-point of entire gameplay, a light that goes through occluders would be unacceptable.
 I will explain my solution in a later section.
 First, I want to shine some light on what Macklin did, but did not explain in his blog.
-Next few sections will explain step-by-step how to achieve the scattering for both point and spot lights.
+Next few sections will explain step-by-step how to achieve the scattering for spot lights.

 ## Scattering equation
 Macklin explains the theory behind it quite well, moreover he provides a GLSL snippet for the code.
 I made one change to it (other than rewriting in HLSL):